 The PLC will generate an Error Code 16#0109 when the Comm Format parameter is not changed from its default of "Data-DINT" to "Data-INT".
-This is the most common cause of communication failures with the SD17060E.
+This is the most common cause of communication failures with the SMD17E2.

-4.3 Configure the SMD34E2
+4.3 Configure the SMD17E2

 With the configuration assembly instance size set the zero, the device will join the EtherNet/IP network as soon as the request is made to it.
-If the unit does not have a valid configuration stored in its flash memory, it will show a configuration error in its network input data.
-Configuration is accomplished by writing a block of data to the device that is formatted according to the specifications in the Configuration Mode Data Format, reference chapter, which starts on page 49.
+If the SMD17E2 has a configuration stored in flash memory, it will be to configure the unit on power up.
+You can also configure the unit at anytime and store this new configuration to flash.
+Configuration is accomplished by writing a block of data to the device that is formatted according to the specifications in the Configuration Mode Data Format, reference chapter, which starts on page 59.

-It is possible to store configuration data in the flash memory of the SMD34E2 and this configuration will be used on power up to configure the device.
+It is possible to store configuration data in the flash memory of the SMD17E2 and this configuration will be used on power up to configure the device.
 However, writing the configuration data to the driver on power up may simplify system maintenance if the device ever has to be swapped out.